elvetemedve/behat-screenshot/README.md

 By default the extension takes the screenshot and save it to the preconfigured directory (by default it will save the image to the default temporary system directory).

-Also the extenstion allows you to specify an image driver which can upload the image to a host, in this case you will see the image url in the terminal right after the failing step.
+Also the extension allows you to specify an image driver which can upload the image to a host, in this case you will see the image url in the terminal right after the failing step.
 See available image drivers [below](#available-image-drivers).

 You can also create your own image driver easily, for more information see [this section](#how-to-create-your-own-image-driver).